HariSekhon/HariSekhon/README.md

 ... often even at midnight.

 Even crazier,
-the first decade of my career I released almost nothing and have even more code stuck in private repos that I have no time to go back to QA and release.
+the first decade of my career I released almost nothing because GitHub didn't exist when I started, so I have even more code stuck in private repos that I have no time to go back to QA and release.
 </p>
   </td>
   <td width="50%">